BI-DS/GRA4157/README.md

 # GRA4157

 ## Mid-term grading
 The maximum score was 12 points.
 One point was given per subtask.
-A total score between 0 and 100% was calculated and grades set on based on the current grading scale:
+A total score between 0 and 100% was calculated and grades set on based on the grading scale below:
 - A = 92 - 100
 - B = 77 - 91
 - C = 58 - 76